cdev-framework/cdev-website/content/docs/tutorials/links.md

 /images/link_bot_tutorial/notion_create_integration.png
 {{</tutorial_image>}}

 When configuring your integration, you will need to grant it permissions to read, update, and insert content, but you do not need to grant any `user information`.
-If you are signed into multiple workspaces, make sure you select to desired desired workspace in the `Associated Workspace` dropdown.
+If you are signed into multiple workspaces, make sure you select the desired workspace in the `Associated Workspace` dropdown.

 {{<tutorial_image>}}
 /images/link_bot_tutorial/notion_integration_settings.png